moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Client:

-: The party initiating a session.
+: The party initiating a transport session.

 Congestion: